 Leviticus seems to gets a bad rap.
 If you are reading through the Bible and come to this book you may approach it with dread, boredom or both.
 But the word of God is complete and all of it is there for a reason.
 He must want us to learn something from it.
-If we look closely, we will find that tucked within the pages of Leviticus is a pretty comprehensive model for disciplining our children.
+If we look closely, we will find that tucked within the pages of Leviticus is a pretty comprehensive model for how Christian parents can discipline their children.

 Take a moment to read Leviticus 26.